ahenson/flatworm/README.md

 * Add support for other script types and engines
 * Refactor the parsing logic from the beans that hold the configuration data
 * Add missing JavaDocs
+* Add ability for folks to write their own Identity implementations and make them annotation enabled.
+Right now they would have to build their own annotation configuration loader and extend the relevant parts - which is fine, but this can be done more cleanly I think.
+* Add ability for the Script Identity approach to load scripts from files
+* Add more verbose logging
+* Is the field-length attribute really needed on Field Identity?
+We know the length by the matching strings.
+They should all be the same length else the match will always fail.